amata31/Analysis_highz_galaxies/README.md

 ## ⚠️ Note

-These notebooks are provided solely to showcase the analysis tools and methodology developed in this project.
+These notebooks are not automatized since it was necessary to select the sources by eye for our analysis.